File this one under Evolution of Consciousness studies.

 Both of these seemed to benefit from the use of coercion.
 In much that same ways that chain letters get forwarded by saying “if you don’t forward this, you’ll have bad luck for a year”, memes that said “if you don’t pass this meme onto your children, they’ll burn in hell” passed better than ones that just said “if you don’t pass this meme onto your children, that would be uhh not so great”.

 I would be remiss here to not mention David Deutsch’s theory of memetic evolution here, which I am building on substantially.
-His take does not differentiate between pre-Fall and post-Fall, and in fact asserts that pre-Fall wasn’t a thing (that there was never such a thing as a noble savage).
+(Great summary in his written-awhile ago, newly-published-in-part-at-my-request essay The Evolution of Culture) His take does not differentiate between pre-Fall and post-Fall, and in fact asserts that pre-Fall wasn’t a thing (that there was never such a thing as a noble savage).
 Within the various assumptions he was making, that was an understandable conclusion, but it seems to me that the question of “why were cultures able to get people to pound the manioc root even though it was effortful, despite people not knowing why?” wasn’t originally “because they were punished for doing something other than what the memes told them” it was simply “because they didn’t experience a sense of separation from the memes in the first place”.
 They didn’t need reasons or threats to do what the memes told them to do any more than they needed reasons or threats to do what their body told them to do!

 But once the separation emerges, suddenly the ego is at odds with the superego in a way that it wasn’t before, and the identification with the self (rather than a nondual being-and-flowing-with-everything) as a separate entity with a secret interior emerged the possibility of hiding, and a kind of distrust that wasn’t previously there (because the other people, or the gods, could be lying).